 Variations

-- To make an AIP coleslaw, omit the pepperoncini, black pepper and replace the sour cream with more mayonnaise, or try adding some coconut cream.
+- AIP coleslaw – omit the pepperoncini and black pepper.
 Be sure you use an AIP friendly mayonnaise.
-If you want an extra ‘zing’ to the salad, add a touch of apple cider vinegar or some grated horseradish for that extra bit of heat.
+If you want an extra ‘zing’ to the salad, add a touch of apple cider vinegar or some grated horseradish for an extra bit of heat.
 It’s divine!

-- For a Whole 30 coleslaw, replace the sour cream with more mayo or coconut cream (yum!).
-For Whole30, if you want some added sweet, try adding finely chopped dates, dried currants or other dried fruit, such as apricots.
-They will add a few extra carbs… and a lot of flavor!
+- Whole 30 coleslaw – omit the sweetener and try adding finely chopped dates, dried currants or other dried fruit, such as apricots.
+They will add a few extra carbs, but so much flavor!

-- Add bacon bits, sliced almonds, pepitas (pumpkin seeds) or hemp, chia or sunflower seeds for extra flavor and crunch.
+- Add toppings – bacon bits, sliced almonds, pepitas (pumpkin seeds) or hemp, chia or sunflower seeds add extra flavor and crunch

-- Cotija cheese is a perfect addition to this coleslaw recipe
+- Top with crumbled cheese – Cotija cheese is a perfect dry, salty, crumbly addition

-- Add ¼ teaspoon of homemade Tikka Masala Powder for some additional wow factor!
+- Spices – add ¼ teaspoon of homemade Tikka Masala Powder for some additional umami and wow factor!

 Serving suggestions

-- For a busy weeknight meal, serve this creamy keto coleslaw alongside Crock Pot Pulled Pork or plop a large scoop on top of a pulled pork sandwich.
-This is also perfect for make-ahead meal prep for weekday lunches.
+- Pair with pulled pork – for a busy weeknight meal, serve this creamy keto coleslaw alongside Crock Pot Pulled Pork or plop a large scoop on top of a pulled pork sandwich made with Low-carb Sandwich Thins.
+It's the best accompaniment for pulled pork!

-- Coleslaw makes a perfect side for smoked Traeger Beef Ribs and Smoked Flank Steak.
+- As a side dish – coleslaw makes a perfect side for smoked Traeger Beef Ribs, Smoked Flank Steak, Smoked Pork Tenderloin or any other summer barbecue favorites

-- Try this as a cabbage taco slaw to top some Easy Keto Carnitas tacos.
+- Taco topping – try this as a cabbage taco slaw to top some Easy Keto Carnitas tacos or fish tacos.
 And don’t forget to add some Low-FODMAP Guacamole!

 FAQ

 Yes!
-Make sure it is stored in the freezer in a tightly sealed, freezer-safe container.
+Store it in the freezer in a tightly sealed, freezer-safe container.
 Make sure you eat it within 6 months.
 The quality will start to decline and there’s a potential for freezer burn if frozen for longer.

 After it’s thawed, the cabbage will release some water that can be drained off or stirred back into the salad.